 That said, there are some things that are important across the board.
 From the hundreds of referral programs we’ve evaluated, these qualities are the foundation for a successful referral program:

-To show you how these qualities show up in action, we’ve put together a top list of referral program ideas with examples.
+To show you how these qualities show up in action, we’ve put together a top list of referral program ideas, along with examples of creative ways to increase referrals and optimize your program.
 Let’s dive in!

 1. Pick incentives that fit your company